nixcloud/nixcloud-webservices/documentation/nixcloud.reverse-proxy.md

 `nixcloud.reverse-proxy` fully implements `security.acme` certificate handling and transparently handles TLS contexts for the inner webservices.

-Most important: additional certificates found in `security.acme.certs`, which were not defined by `nixcloud.TLS`, will also be handled by `nixcloud.reverse-proxy`
+Most important: additional certificates found in `security.acme.certs`, which were not defined by `nixcloud.TLS`, will also be handled by `nixcloud.reverse-proxy`.

 The suffixes are set for `security.acme.certs.<name>` but the domains might be the same.
 This is required because of https://github.com/NixOS/nixpkgs/issues/34422